APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

     - Why is the SRS to NIBRS data switch a problem?
     - What are the data implications without targeted infrastructure funding
 - My take on the issue
-    - Why is the way the statistics are reported by the UCR/NIBRS/CIUS an issue?
+    - Why is the way the statistics are reported by the UCR/NIBRS/CIUS an issue for JAG funding?
-        - They are lumping critical reporting gaps in with (presumed) low-priority gaps and citing a single, nationwide coverage statistic
+        - A national coverage statistic treats reporting gaps as a single "batch" issue.
+It is unknown whether critical reporting gaps exist, and by grouping them with either low-crime gaps or gaps that can be accurately adjusted using estimation procedures, critical gaps are not being properly addressed.
     - Has UCR met their reporting coverage sufficiency threshold in the years 2022, 2023, and 2024 under the NIBRS system?
 Is this the data JAG used and submitted for FY 2026?
-        - MS has gone up in reporting coverage but the error has increased since the switch
-            - Is the state certified but agencies are failing to switch?
-Or as more agencies enter the NIBRS others are leaving SRS? (lag).
         - What are the implications with respect to funding and reporting if they used the NIBRS data?
 Or if they choose to use it in the future without targeted funding for the switch?
     - Is there backpay due?
 Can the funding floor be reallocated to pad the transition?
-    - The JAG setup is pretty dumb, if you look at NY in 2024, they made a huge adjustment to a rural area missing less than 3% of its coverage.
+    - The JAG setup is pretty dumb, if you look at NY in 2024, they made a huge adjustment to rural areas missing less than 3% of its coverage.
         - NY is affluent and high-capacity, they have a solid data history, huge adjustments are statistically sound measures
-        - These kinds of adjustments unfairly advantage big states already getting more money based on the population half of the funding calcuations, or have redundant funding channels
+        - These kinds of adjustments unfairly advantage big states already getting more money based on the population half of the funding calcuations, and redundant funding channels
-        - MS is caught in a negative feedback cycle, they don't have a good history of reporting, any statistical adjustments are conservative when reporting gaps are critical (requiring major changes)
+        - MS doesn't have a good history of reporting, any statistical adjustments are conservative when reporting gaps are critical (requiring major changes)
         - The funding structure is punative - they aren't reporting, they get less money, they can't *add agencies* and transition due to underfunding, they get proportionally less money as a result
-        - To take the violent crime measure of a state's data and not condition it on the state reporting and/or population size, to fund based on a national total, underweights crime impact on the state, and thus the state's ability to address that crime.
+        - To take a state's data and not condition it on the state reporting and/or crime rate, to consider total violent crime as completely separate from population, underweights the crime impact on the state, and overestimates the state's ability to address that crime.
-            - This point is especially true because the funding is *based on reporting*, the entire award is based on totally inaccurate data.
-They should be getting *more* money, not less money.
+            - This point is especially true because the funding is *based on reporting*, the entire award is based on inaccurate data.
+Good faith attempts to improve reporting should be getting *more* money, not less money.
-            - In other words, different states have different situations, and homogenizing that factor is an issue.
+            - Different states have different situations, and homogenizing that factor is an issue.
 Take MS's rank in homicides compared to many larger states, discounting rate (population).
-Larger states with lower absolute crime numbers are getting more money (CT vs MS) based on population size.
-If the states are already reporting at 100%, this money is effectively a surplus to put to various justice initiatives, which will only cause the policing infrastructure gap to widen further.
-Or take huge states with equal or greater crime or homicide numbers, they are getting significantly more money.
+Larger states with lower absolute crime numbers are getting more money (CT vs MS).
+                - If the states are already reporting at 100%, this money is effectively a surplus to put to various criminal justice initiatives, which will only cause the policing resource and capability gap to widen further.
+                - MS crime is dispersed outside of metropolitan areas, it may be harder to pool resources or allocate multiple roles to a single entity to address crime
-            - MS total contribution to national crime is small, but its crime rate is high.
-Even in extreme cases, if the crime rate were extremely high, it's national share would still be small.
-Yet it is incumbent on the state itself to address high crime rates, the crime regularization across states does not recognize this fact.
-States do not share resources.
-And accounting for population further dilutes funding impact, essentially acting to average funding across the nation - a big state with low crime will get as much or more money than MS.
+                - The population half of the grant dilutes funding impact, essentially acting to average funding across the nation - a big state with low crime will get as much or more money than MS.
             - All together, considering absolute numbers, it means crimes are "worth" more in large states
+                - The population half essentially assumes a single, "national crime rate."
+Some weighting should be applied based on crime rates.
+The VC half should be improved by being more accurate.
-            - Scaling funding by population does make sense, all things being equal.
+            - At the very least, scale funding by population, but only provided all reporting is equal.
 Until then, adjustments need to be made.